The SEAWL is a community based, not-for-profit organisation providing temporary shelter for lost and abandoned animals across the South East.

 Moving to its current Riddoch Highway premise in 1976, over the past 40 years the shelter has expanded to include a dedicated cattery, dog shelter and dog runs.

-Today the SEAWL continues to care for the most vulnerable members of our community and is currently developing plans to update its premises.
+Today the SEAWL continues to care for the most vulnerable members of our community.